lockevod/Karoo-KActions/README.md

 - Control of minimum time between messages of the same type (3 minutes by default).
 - Support for multiple languages (English and Spanish).
 - Integration with Karoo Live for real-time tracking.
+- Knotify interacts with companion app, then you need to have your mobile and companion app (hammerhead official app) active and karoo connected to mobile.

 ## Known Issues

 - Notifications may be delayed if there are connectivity issues.
+Knotify will retry several times if there is some connectivity problem.
 - Your Karoo needs internet connection for messages to be sent successfully.
-- The free Whapi service has a limit of 20 messages per day.
+- The free Whapi service has a limit of 150 messages per day.
+You cannot use for business use, please read Whapi conditions before use it.
 - Make sure you have sufficient balance in your Whapi account if using a paid plan.

 ## Privacy

 kNotify does not store or share any personal information beyond what's necessary for its operation.
 Phone numbers and messages are stored only on your Karoo device.
+KNotify use Whapi services but Knotify hasn't any relationship with Whapi.
+Whapi is a known service but I cannot provide any support, responsability with Whapi service, conditions and if they have any security issue in whapi service.
+Whapi works as a "gateway", you use a api and send messages linking your whatsapp account to Whapi service.
+Please, if you don't understand this, don't use Knotify.

 ## Credits

 - Developed by EnderThor.
 - Uses the Whapi API for message sending.
+Please read Whapi privacy policy, if you use Knotify you're agree with this, please you have to uninstall knotify if you aren't agree with this.
 - Uses the Karoo Extensions Framework developed by Hammerhead.

 ## Useful Links